-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PHSE and RSE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know who to turn to for help.
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE and RSE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know who to turn to for help.
 The curriculum delivery is supported by the Jigsaw scheme.
-We have adopted the Thrive approach to support the social and emotional needs of our children. - children are taught to recognise when they are at risk and how to get help when they need it.
-Swansfield Park Primary School is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.
-Children in Years 2 to 6 can log a concern on School360 at home or at school.
+We have adopted the Thrive approach to support the social and emotional needs of our children.